myusrn/uwpSystrayExtension/README.md

 then from non-admin prompt pskill explorer.exe & explorer.exe to refresh win+i [ settings ] | personalization | taskbar | other system tray icons list

 # Feature and Fix updates
+12/20/23 - feature updates
+1. updated alt+c, atl+t, alt+arrow, ctrl+arrow and their shift modifier behaviors to work when used on all displays of a multiple displays setup
+2. plumbed out alt+s[tatus] keyboard shortcut modifier path to later implement toggling teams client between Appear Away and Reset Status presence mode

 01/25/23 - build updates and feature updates
 1. updated phone resizing aspect ratio from 9:16 to 9:19.5 80% of screen height to align with modern phones and shift modifier to 19.5:9 landscape mode 50% of screen height
 2. updated tablet window resizing aspect ratio from 16:9 to 16:10 80% of screen height to align with modern samsung tablets and left shift modifier as is using ipad 4:3 80%